ViacomCBS secures rights to stream Premier League soccer matches in Latin America | Technology

 ViacomCBS said on Thursday it has secured the exclusive rights to stream English Premier League soccer on its Paramount+ service in Mexico and several other countries in a three-year deal that represents its first live sports offering for Latin America.

+The Premier League is one of the elite and most popular in the world, attracting fans on multiple continents.
+On Wednesday, Reuters reported that sports streaming service DAZN is nearing a deal to acquire Britain's BT Sport in an estimated $800 million transaction that will give it access to rights to the Premier League and UEFA Champions League matches in the United Kingdom and Ireland.

-In November, the league agreed to a six-year U.S. broadcast rights agreement with NBC Sports, owned by Comcast Corp .
+In November, the Premier League agreed to a six-year U.S. broadcast rights agreement with NBC Sports, owned by Comcast Corp.
 The Athletic reported that the deal was worth over $2 billion.
 Those matches will be broadcast across NBC, USA Network, Telemundo, the company's Peacock streaming service and other platforms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)